kazuph/ai-gradio/README.md

 # Create a Gradio interface
 interface = gr.load(
-    name='gpt-4-turbo',  # or 'gemini-pro' for Gemini
+    name='gpt-4-turbo',  # or 'gemini-pro' for Gemini, or 'xai:grok-beta' for Grok src=registry,
-    src=registry,
     title='AI Chat',
     description='Chat with an AI model'